Thursday

 Difficulty for organizers to regularly host engaging socials

-Inorganic conversations, such as those in an online video conferencing tool, are not good for socializing.
+Inorganic events with rigid interfaces, such as those in an online video conferencing tool, are not effective at facilitating social interaction.

-It is hard for organizers (HR, founders, managers) to manage hosting socials along with their core responsibilities.
+It is hard for organizers (HR, founders, managers) to manage hosting social events along with their core responsibilities.

 Based on our research, we had two main users: Employees and Organizers, and one secondary user: Management.